xSeraphiable/Labb2_DungeonCrawler/README.md

 <h1>What is this?</h1>
-This project was created as my second assignment at IT-högskolan, about one month into learning C#.
+This project was created as my second assignment at IT-högskolan, about five weeks into learning C#.
 <br>We had 2.5 weeks to build a simple Dungeon Crawler game.

 <br>Instead of procedural generation, the game uses a predefined map (Level1.txt) containing walls, enemies, and a player start position.
 <br>The focus of the project was on object-oriented programming — each entity (player, enemies, walls) manages its own data and behavior.